-Competitive Advantage: Finding Your Business Edge.
+Competitive Advantage: Finding Your Business Edge

-If you don’t have a competitive advantage, don’t compete.
+If you don’t have a competitive advantage, don’t compete. – Jack Welch

 A competitive edge separates your business from the competition, especially in the minds of the consumer.
-History shows that being number one in a market category minimizes the risk of being labeled a commodity, which can be factored into premium pricing and boost profit margins.
+History shows that being number one in a market category minimizes the risk of being labelled a commodity, which can be factored into premium pricing and boost profit margins.

 The trouble most businesses experience is clearly identifying a real authentic competitive advantage, then articulating this edge through marketing and branding.

-So, most businesses remain a me-too brand and battle it out with the rest of the competition for a tiny portion of market share.
+So, most businesses remain a me-too brand and battle it out with the rest of the competition for a tiny portion of the market share.

 After all, it is one thing to know what your business does better than anyone else’s.
 However, if you struggle to communicate your competitive advantage, then you’ll miss out on sales.